alexlerikos/Projector/README.md

 </p>

 # Projector
-A template AVFoundation based video player that allows color scheme and UI to be easily changed to your products branding specifications
+An AVFoundation based video player that allows the color scheme and UI to be easily changed to your product's branding specifications

 ## Setup